-If RRHA can determine from the information provided that a family is ineligible, the family will not be placed on the waiting list.
-Where a family is determined to be ineligible, RRHA will send written notification of the ineligibility determination within 15 business days of receiving a complete application.
-The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal review and explain the process for doing so (see Chapter 16).
+If RRHA can determine from the information provided in the online pre-application that a family is ineligible, the family will not be placed on the waiting list.
+Where a family is determined to be ineligible, RRHA will send email notification of the rejected application within 15 business days of receiving the online pre-application..
+The notice will specify the reasons for ineligibility